maubanel/UE5-Animations/second-idle-ii/README.md

 ##### `Step 3.`\|`ITA`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Go back to the **AJ_AnimBlueprint | Event Graph** and lets add some logic for when this notify event triggers. *Right clic*k on the open graph and select a **Event AnimNotify_EndAnim** node.
+Go back to the **ABP_AJ | Event Graph** and lets add some logic for when this notify event triggers. *Right clic*k on the open graph and select a **Event AnimNotify_EndAnim** node.
 It should be red with an execution pin.

 ![add event AnimNotify_EndAnim node to anim blueprint](images/EndAnimAnimEvent.png)